 In the middle

 Today I watered my garden.
 This is only the second garden I’ve ever planted.
 For many years I refused to have anything to do with gardens.
 They were places to visit and admire but not to take care of – weed, water, harvest.
 Such a bother.
-But last year I had a miserable spring.
+But this year, like many people I've had a miserable time.
 It felt like everything was falling apart, losing its shape.
-For some reason we planted a garden.
+So I decided I needed a new hobby and decided to plant a garden.
 And for some reason, it gave me immense joy….

 We think that doctors and nurses heal us after surgery.
 And they do help.
 But it is our own bodies that have the ability to heal themselves.
 We all heal differently and at different speeds.
 But it is how our bodies recover from the trauma of our surgery or treatment that is amazing.
 Don’t make comparisons; your own special magic is doing its thing.

 Just sign off simply with a line wishing the reader your best and your first name or initials